.

 • Determine how much life insurance coverage you need.
 Many people underestimate how much coverage they should get.

 • Decide which type of policy is right for you.
-Term life insurance is the best option for most families, though it depends on your personal situation.
+Term life insurance is typically the best option for most families, though it depends on your personal situation.

-See just how much you can save on life insurance with PolicyMe
+See just how much you can save on life insurance with PolicyMe.

 Additional sources: